General information and tips for prospective fellowship applicants

 • Must be pursuing or enrolled in a mechanical engineering or related field

-• Selected on the basis of leadership, scholastic ability, and potential contribution to the mechanical engineering or broader engineering profession and financial need
+• Selected based on leadership, scholastic ability, and potential contribution to the mechanical engineering or broader engineering profession and financial need

 • Minimum 3.0 GPA

-• Minimum 25% classes taken from the ME/MET department
+• Minimum 25% of classes taken from the ME/MET department

 • Recommendation (min1-max2) of educator or professional engineer who knows the student's mechanical engineering work AND can comment on the student's ME activities, research, etc.